Regulation of Medicine

 Service Animal Defined

-- “Service animal” means an animal that is trained to do work or a specific task for a person with a disability.
+- A service animal is one that is trained to do work or a specific task for a person with a disability.
 Generally speaking, only dogs can be service animals under the ADA.

 - Service animals are working animals and are not pets.